Motorcycle Accident Wage and Contract Loss Claims

 Also, it hurts compensation recovery to go back to work so fast.
 It sends a message you aren't hurt.
 Maybe you are faking it.
 Now the other party can argue you made the condition worse.

-Accordingly, these experienced pros come up with a value for the loss of a job, or cancellation of a contract.
+Accordingly, these experienced pros come up with a value for losing a job or cancellation of a contract.
 And the more permanent the disability, the less a victim can perform.
 In short, one must retain a legal pro to cover retraining money and money to survive.

 No-Obligation Consultation: We fight to recover every penny lost from your paycheck.
-Speak with our experienced motorcycle accident attorney Michael Ehline.
+Please speak with our experienced motorcycle accident attorney Michael Ehline.
 Call (213) 596-9642.
 This is a no-obligation consultation to discuss your matter.

 Practice Area Information